Is the Moon void of course right now?

 What to do during a VOC Moon

 Electional astrologers advise against starting important new ventures during a void-of-course Moon.
 This includes signing contracts, launching products, scheduling first dates or job interviews, submitting applications, and making major purchases.
 The traditional view holds that actions begun during a void tend to fizzle out, produce unexpected results, or need to be revisited once the Moon re-engages.
+When the Moon is not void, you can check planetary hours today to choose a cleaner hour inside the day.

 The flip side is that VOC periods are excellent for routine tasks, rest, reflection, meditation, journaling, and completing existing projects.
 Think of the void as a natural pause rather than a danger zone.
 Activities that do not require a specific external outcome benefit from the unstructured energy.
 Some modern astrologers even find creative breakthroughs during voids, precisely because the pressure to produce concrete results is lifted.